inclojure-org/organization/workshop/curriculum.md

 * Define basic functions with defn
 * conditionals with if; truthiness and falsiness
 * bindings with let
-* aggregates: vectors, maps, sets.
+* collections: vectors, maps, sets.
 Introduce the ideas of immutability and persistent data structures
 * destructuring with let

 ### Working with functions